Ghosts Next Door

 "Are you sure?"
 Dad asked.
 "Because it seems quite funny!"

-Nick looked off to the side of where my parents sat, as if someone were telling him something, then he looked directly at my mom and dad, "Daddy Sikki said you continually wear the same dress for everything, parties, birthdays, funerals.
-So he says something's wrong with you and that you need to get yourself checked.
+Nick looked off to the side of where my parents sat, as if someone were telling him something.
+Then he looked directly at my mom and dad: "Daddy Sikki said you continually wear the same dress for everything, parties, birthdays, funerals.
+So he says something's wrong with you and you must check yourself.
 He says it's because you never got over Dad's affair with the lady at his job."

-We all went on to live our lives; each of my sisters got married and had families of their own as did I. Because the house was passed down to us, we expanded and built a few more homes on our property until it looked like a compound, but we were never far from one another.
+We all went on to live our lives; each of my sisters got married and had families of their own, as did I. Because the house was passed down to us, we expanded and built a few more homes on our property until it looked like a compound, but we were never far from one another.
 As for Nick?
 He was the only one who moved out on his own once he graduated college.
 Today, if you bring it up to him, Nick will tell you that he has no memory beyond when Daddy Sikki died at home.
 Everything after that is one big blur.
-I think because Nick and Daddy were so close in life, Daddy needed a way to come back and tell his daughter (Mom) that she needed to start living and stop walking around like the living dead.
-Maybe the only way he figured he could do that was through Nick.
+Because Nick and Daddy were so close in life, Daddy needed a way to come back and tell his daughter (Mom) that she needed to start living and stop walking around like the dead.
+The only way he figured he could do that was through Nick.

 2 comments: